-You have broad protections off duty to support such student activism, as is discussed above at pages page 14.
+You have broad protections off duty to support such student activism, as is discussed on page 14.
 At work, however, your rights are much more limited.
 Where student demonstrations occur at school or during the school day, you should work with your administrators to have plans ready for student activism.